The shout drew Michael Fiaschetti's attention to the figure silhouetted in the dim gray light passing through the hotel window.1

 Caiozzo was deemed responsible for the death of a Magaddino relative back in the old country.
 This alleged crime appears to have been the unsolved 1916 murder of Stefano Magaddino's brother Pietro.
 The Magaddino clan seemed to have initially attributed that murder to the treachery of the Buccellatos, into whose family Pietro had married, and several Buccellato clansmen met their ends in 1916.27

-The two old chums became reacquainted in summer of 1921 and might even have moved in together briefly.32 In late July, Fontano proposed a combination business trip and vacation in New Jersey.
-Caiozzo had recently sold an embroidery business, earning $600 to $700, and Fontano urged him to invest the proceeds in a “disorderly house” (1920s term for a brothel).33 He offered to put his old friend in touch with a New Jersey acquaintance who managed such an establishment near Shark River in Monmouth County.
-Fontano suggested they spend a few days there and enjoy some hunting in the countryside.
+The two old chums became reacquainted in summer of 1921 and might even have moved in together briefly.32 In late July, Fontana proposed a combination business trip and vacation in New Jersey.
+Caiozzo had recently sold an embroidery business, earning $600 to $700, and Fontana urged him to invest the proceeds in a "disorderly house" (1920s term for a brothel).33 He offered to put his old friend in touch with a New Jersey acquaintance who managed such an establishment near Shark River in Monmouth County.
+Fontana suggested they spend a few days there and enjoy some hunting in the countryside.

 The pair arrived Thursday, July 26, at the Riverview Inn in Neptune City.
 The inn was managed by Salvatore Cieravo (known locally as Salvatore Rose), who also ran the "disorderly house" located in the next municipality, Asbury Park.34